Saturday, February 22, 2014

 So there's two MAJOR reasons to avoid specs:

-• they're dangerously wrong.
+- they're dangerously wrong.
 Reality is different, and anybody who thinks specs matter over reality should get out of kernel programming NOW.
 When reality and specs clash, the spec has zero meaning.
 Zilch.
 Nada.
 None.

 It's like real science: if you have a theory that doesn't match experiments, it doesn't matter how much you like that theory.
 It's wrong.
-You can use it as an approximation, but you MUST keep in mind that it's an approximation.
+You can use it as an approximation, but you MUST keep in mind that it's an approximation.- specs have an inevitably tendency to try to introduce abstractions levels and wording and documentation policies that make sense for a written spec.
+Trying to implement actual code off the spec leads to the code looking and working like CRAP.

 The classic example of this is the OSI network model protocols.
 Classic spec-design, which had absolutely zero relevance for the real world.
 We still talk about the seven layers model, because it's a convenient model for discussion, but that has absolutely zero to do with any real-life software engineering.
 In other words, it's a way to talk about things, not to implement them.